Dunaivtsi: History

 The date of the first written mention in document about Dunaivtsi is 1403.
-This year is assumed to be the foundation date of the city.
-Almost two centuries later in 1577 King Sigismund III Vasa gave Dunaivtsi the city status and Magdeburg rights.
+This year is assumed to be the foundation date of the settlement.
+At the request of heiress Elżbieta Lanckorońska, King Sigismund III Vasa granted Magdeburg city rights, established weekly markets and two annual fairs.
+In 1605, King Sigismund III Vasa granted the coat of arms and established two more annual fairs.
+It was a private town of various nobles, including the Stanisławski and Krasiński families, administratively located in the Podolian Voivodeship in the Lesser Poland Province of the Kingdom of Poland.
+The local Catholic parish church was built by the Koniecpolski family, and was the burial site of several members of the Krasiński family.
+Stanisław Potocki built a Capuchin church in 1751.

-In 1793 - 1917 it was a town in the Podolsk Governorate of the Russian Empire.

-Industrial peak of the town was on the 1870s, when 54 factories were working and close trade relations were between Dunaivtsi and Kyiv, Warsaw, Chişinău, Kharkov, Poltava, Kherson, Łódź, Yarmolyntsi.
+After the Second Partition of Poland, in 1793–1917, it was a town in the Podolian Governorate of the Russian Empire.
+Industrial peak of the town was on the 1870s, when 54 factories were working and close trade relations were between Dunaivtsi and Kyiv, Warsaw, Chişinău, Kharkiv, Poltava, Kherson, Łódź, Yarmolyntsi.
+Between 1917 and 1920, it was at various times under Ukrainian, Polish and Soviet control.

-The town was occupied by the Germans from July 1941 until last days of March 1944.
+During World War II, the town was occupied by the Germans from July 1941 until last days of March 1944.
 During the occupation, the Germans carried out executions of the Jews.
 A witness interviewed by Yahad-In Unum described one of these executions, stating, "The Germans gathered 700 Jews of Demyankovtsy.
 They took them into the mine where the water rose until their knees.
 Afterwards, the entrance was exploded and Jews were suffocated inside."

 Dunaivtsi has had city status in its modern form since 1958.

 Until 18 July 2020, Dunaivtsi was the administrative center of Dunaivtsi Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Khmelnytskyi Oblast to three.
 The area of Dunaivtsi Raion was merged into Kamianets-Podilskyi Raion.

 Geography

 The city is located almost in the geographic center of Dunaivtsi Raion on the Ternavka (a left tributary of the Dniester), 68 km away from the center of the Khmelnytskyi Oblast — the city Khmelnytskyi.

 Geographical coordinates of the city are 48°53'22" (latitude) and 26°51'25" (longitude).

-The total area of the city is 12.84 km² including 2.14 km² of the built-up area and 0.483 km² of the city's plantation.
+The total area of the city is 12.84 km2 including 2.14 km2 of the built-up area and 0.483 km2 of the city's plantation.
 The total length of the streets, passages and embankments is 93.8 km.